dotnet-foundation/foundation/README.md

 [![Join the chat at https://gitter.im/dotnet/home](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/dotnet/home?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 We foster open development, collaboration and community engagement on the .NET platform.
-The .NET Foundation is the steward of a growing collection of open source technologies for .NET, Microsoft’s comprehensive development framework.
+The .NET Foundation is the steward of a growing collection of open source technologies for .NET, Microsoft's comprehensive development framework.

 Please visit [dotnetfoundation.org](https://dotnetfoundation.org) for more information.